cucumber/docs/content/guides/10-minute-tutorial.md

 Congratulations!
 You've got your first green Cucumber scenario.

-# Add a failing test
+# Add another failing test
 The next thing to test for would be that we also get the correct result when it *is* Friday.

-Update the `is-it-friday-yet.feature` file.
+Update the `is-it-friday-yet.feature` file:
 ```gherkin
 Feature: Is it Friday yet?
   Everybody wants to know when it's Friday